sanket-bhiwapurkar/react-glucocare/READMe.md

 ## App Technologies

-- HTML, CSS, JS, React.js, Node.js and express.js.
+- HTML, CSS, JS, React.js, Node.js, express.js and SQLite.
 - Both front-end and the back-end has been inplemented.
 - API fetch calls, CRUD operations.
 - Authentication and Authorization.